-The EU Settlement Scheme is designed for EU/EEA/Swiss citizens (and their family members) who came to the UK before January 2021 and wish to continue living here.
-It’s important to apply by the 30 June 2021 deadline.
+The EU Settlement Scheme was designed for EU/EEA/Swiss citizens (and their family members) who came to the UK before January 2021 and wish to continue living here.
 Depending on the length of your stay in the UK, EUSS will grant you one of two statuses.

-The whole process happens online.
+This depends.
+If you have already obtained pre/settled status, the whole process happens online.
 Go to the government page to log in to your EUSS application.
-You will need your date of birth, and details of the ID document and phone number or email address you used when you made your application.
+You will need your date of birth, and details of the ID document and phone number / email address you used when you made your application.
 You will be able to issue a share code with a limited 30 day validity.
-With this share code and your date of birth, an employer, landlord, or education provider will be able to check your right to live and work in the UK.
+With this share code and your date of birth, an employer, landlord, or education provider can check your right to live and work in the UK.
 Learn more from the video.

-You may have trouble logging in if you lost your ID, phone number or email address you used when you first made your application, or when the details you provide don't match the details the Home Office holds for your application.
-Call the EU Settlement Resolution Centre at 0300 123 7379.
-Waiting times can be long, but it is the only way of proving your identity and re-setting your login details.
-Learn more about the EU Settlement Resolution Centre opening hours.
+You may have trouble logging in if you lost your ID, the phone number, or email address you used when you first made your application, or when the details you provide don't match the details the Home Office holds for your application.
+The only way of proving your identity and re-setting your login details is to call the EU Settlement Resolution Centre at 0300 123 7379.
+Opening hours can be found here.

 You are allowed to be abroad for up to two years in a row before you lose your pre-settled status.
 So if you return before your status lapses you still can enjoy the same rights as before (working and accessing the NHS, for example).

-However, if you plan to apply for settled status (indefinite leave to remain) in the future, you should not accrue an absence of any more than six months, in any 12 months (with the exception of acceptable ‘important reasons’, explained below).
+However, if you plan to apply for settled status in the future, you should not accrue an absence of any more than six months, in any 12 months (with the exception of acceptable ‘important reasons’, explained below).
 This is because to be eligible for settled status, you must have been continuously resident in the UK for a five-year period.

 A five-year ‘continuous’ period starts when you move to the UK.
 You can leave the country, but only for up to six months at a time in each 12-month period.
 These six months can be taken at once, or in several shorter breaks that add up to six months.
 Absences are not calculated by calendar year, so if you were absent in 2019, for example, and then again in 2020, they will be added up if they happened within the same 12-month period.
 A new year does not reset the counter!

-The best approach in this situation is to be as prepared as you can.
+Be as prepared as you can.
 Keep good records to show why you had to travel or why you couldn’t return sooner.
-For example: emails from your university, work, family or doctors that show why you had to travel, and any medical records or emails from airline companies to demonstrate why you couldn't get back to the UK.
+For example: emails from your university, work, family or doctors that show why you had to travel, and any medical records or emails from airline companies to demonstrate why you couldn't return.
 Then seek advice from an OISC accredited adviser.
 The Home Office makes it clear that applications for settled status are reviewed on a case-by-case basis.
 It is important to get the right advice for your case.
+See this list of evidence you can provide to prove a Covid-related absence.

 Yes, usually if you have lived together for at least two years before 31 December 2020 and they hold a document issued by the relevant authority confirming this relationship exists in EU law (such as a residence card).
-If you don’t have these documents, you will need to prove that you were in this relationship on or before 31st December 2020 and that your relationship is still ongoing.
-Evidence could include: joint bank statements, utility bills, or a tenancy agreement in joint names.
+If you don’t have these documents, you will need to prove that you were in this relationship on or before 31st December 2020 and that your relationship is ongoing.
+Evidence includes: joint bank statements, utility bills, or a tenancy agreement in joint names.
 There are other serious grounds that could be considered even if you have not lived together for two years.
-For example, if you had a child together on or before 31st December 2020 and can evidence this with, for example, a birth certificate or a custody agreement.
+For example, if you had a child together on or before 31st December 2020 and can evidence this with a birth certificate or custody agreement.

 Yes.
 Unless children have British citizenship, they will need settled or pre-settled status to join you or to continue living in the UK.
 Children are considered to be any child of an EU/EEA/Swiss citizen under the age of 21.
 Older children of age 21 and over can also apply, if they can prove that they are financially or medically dependent on their parent/s, and on staying with them in the UK.

 Children can apply individually.
 Or, as a parent or guardian, you can link their application to yours.
-First, make sure that you, the adult, have applied.
 You don’t need to wait for a decision from the Home Office.
-You’ll just need your Unique Application Number - as the parent or guardian being linked to.
-Then, you’ll need an email address.
-You will also need to provide proof of your relationship to the child via a birth certificate and, if you have pre-settled status, proof of your child’s residence in the UK.
-This could be a letter from the child’s school or GP.
+You just need your Unique Application Number and an email address.
+You will also need proof of your relationship to the child via a birth certificate and, if you have pre-settled status, proof of your child’s residence in the UK.
+This could be a letter from their school or GP.

-With a linked application, your child will receive the same status (pre-settled or settled) as the parent/guardian being linked to, regardless of the child’s length or residence in the UK.
+With a linked application, your child will receive the same status as yourself, regardless of the child’s length or residence in the UK.

 There are two different Home Office application routes for children joining you in the UK.